RakhithJK/dbeaver-cloudbeaver-wiki/Product-configuration-parameters.md

 | plugin_erd_viewer.maxColumnsToDisplay| 7500  | Maximum columns in ERD                           |
 | plugin_data_export.disabled          | true  | Disable data export functionality                |

-You also can specify these parameters in the config file `/workspace/.data/.product.runtime.conf`.
-These properties have higher priority than in `product.conf`.
+You can also specify these parameters in the config file `/workspace/.data/.product.runtime.conf`.
+These properties have a higher priority than `product.conf`.

-For example, if you want to disable data export functionality, you can do it this way.
+For example, if you want to disable the data export functionality, you can do it this way.
 1. Open or create .product.runtime.conf in folder .data
-2. Paste following code
+2. Paste the following code
 ```javascript
 {
  "plugin_data_export": {